New York…New York.

 Somewhere around mile 22, I saw some friends including Hayley.
 I waved and it’s where this photo was taken.

 One of the prouder moment is that I was able to see and wave to so many friends from 20 onward.
-I couldn’t do that and in fact, I don’t remember the last 10k of the race from 2013.
+During my first experience at the New York Maraton, I couldn’t do that and in fact, I don’t remember the last 10k of the race from 2013.
 I guess I had tunnel vision.

-When I reached 24, I thought, just another 5k to go.
-Hollie you like 5ks.
+When I reached 24, I thought, just another 5k until you cross the finish line.
+Hollie, you like 5ks.
 Although one of the hardest and longest climbs comes around mile 24 and I ran a 7:27.
 I knew friends would be between miles 25 to the finish, so I gazed along Central Park looking.
 My legs burned as the neverending climb in central park continued.

 The last mile felt as though it took forever.
 It was my slowest mile, and I ran a 7:34.
 I saw the sign “800 to go” and began sprinting (or what I thought mentally was).
 I passed a man who was wearing too short of shorts which weren’t covering…anything. :O

 OMG, that is two laps around a track.
 I begin powering through.
-Then 400 to go.
+Then 400 to go to the finish line.
 Then I crossed and averaged a 6:34 last .2.

-I crossed in 3:07.15 which is my fastest marathon by over 7 minutes.
-It’s 10 minutes faster than the last time I ran New York.
+I crossed the finish in 3:07.15 which is my fastest marathon by over 7 minutes.
+It’s 10 minutes faster than the last time I ran NYCM.
 I’m proud of it.
 A few days later, I’m not all that sore and I feel like I was sorer after both of the trail races I did this summer.

-I still like the half marathon and 5k better, but I am glad to have started and finished a marathon training cycle healthy and with a PR.
+I still like the half marathon and 5k better, but I am glad to have started and finished the NYC Marathon training cycle healthy and with a PR.
+Thank you Tata Consultancy Services New York City Marathon (what a mouthful) for such an incredible experience.
+I hope to run TCS NYCM again someday, as it’s my favorite marathon.

 Questions for you: